 In line with this goal, the premium car manufacturer will introduce the BMW Digital Key Plus, a convenient and secure way to unlock and start your car without taking your iPhone out of your bag or pocket.
 This latest incarnation of the service is based on Ultra-Wideband (UWB) technology, the technology found on the U1 chip of the iPhone.
 The BMW Digital Key Plus feature will be first launched with the all-electric BMW iX for iPhone.

 Ultra-Wideband technology for enhanced convenience and security BMW Digital Key

-- Place your iPhone on the key reader location in the car.
+- Place your iPhone at the key reader location in the car.

-BMW Group once again largest US automotive exporter
+BMW Group is once again the largest US automotive exporter

 For the seventh consecutive year, the BMW Group led the US in automotive exports.
 Plant Spartanburg in South Carolina exported 218,820 vehicles with an export value of more than 8.9 billion US dollars in 2020.
 The BMW Group produced a total of 361,365 vehicles at the plant.
 About 218,000 of these units were manufactured in the second half of the year, setting a new plant record.

 “Claiming the top spot once again for US automotive exports is a direct result of the commitment and dedication of the Plant Spartanburg team during the challenging 2020 production year,” said Milan Nedeljković, member of the Board of Management of BMW AG responsible for Production.
 “Despite the difficult conditions created by the coronavirus pandemic, the plant was able to set a new production record in the second half of the year.
 This not only demonstrates the strong appeal of our products but also the exceptional flexibility and outstanding performance capabilities of our production network.”